 Cooking time: 55 minutes

 Cake doesn’t have to be complicated.
-This recipe has stood the test of time and has been trusted by generations of bakers, and it couldn’t be simpler to make.
-Enjoy this old fashioned gingerbread cake while it’s warm, with Coffee Toffee Sauce poured over, or vanilla ice cream (or both).
+This recipe has stood the test of time, is trusted by generations of bakers, and it couldn’t be simpler to make.
+Enjoy this old fashioned gingerbread cake while it’s warm, with Caramel Sauce poured over, or vanilla ice cream (or both).
 It’s also delicious plain or with butter.

 This is the recipe that began my love affair with gingerbread.
 My mom discovered it the year I was born and I have been eating it ever since.
 To this day I have never found a gingerbread recipe that I love more.